 When you willfully deceive or misrepresent something as factual when it is not, you are committing fraud.
 This act can be done via words or by certain conduct, or even by not revealing something that should be revealed.
 Further, the deceitful act carries with it the intention to deceive another in order to achieve some advantage by the person committing the fraudulent act.
-At the criminal defense firm of DiCaudo, Pitchford & Yoder, we are well versed in all aspects of fraud charges and work tirelessly to defend our clients.
+At DiCaudo, Pitchford & Yoder, our Akron fraud attorneys are well versed in all aspects of fraud charges and work tirelessly to defend our clients.
 Without quality representation, your chances of prison time, huge fines, and a criminal record are greatly increased.

 Fraud comes in many forms.
 The following are examples of the more common types:

 Tax fraud : This entails falsifying tax forms in order to have a smaller tax liability

 Identity theft fraud : A person uses another’s identity and information, such as a credit card, in order to make purchases

 Wire or mail fraud : A person, using the United States Postal Service, another mail carrier, the phone, interstate wires, or the internet engages in a scheme to obtain valuables, including money

 Healthcare fraud : Applying for reimbursement, usually with agencies such as Medicare and Medicaid, by making a false claim

 Embezzlement : While being placed in a position of trust, the offender takes advantage of that position in order to take ownership of another person’s property.

 A Closer Look At Identity Theft in Ohio

 Identity theft is an illegal offense where stolen information is used to commit fraud.
 Identity thieves steal and use your personal information to apply for credit cards, file taxes, or obtain medical services.
 An identity theft can ruin your credit history and cost you substantial amounts of money to restore your name.